 It is the Spiritual, Moral, Social and Cultural development of the children in our school.
 SMSC is an integral part of a child’s education.
 It helps them to develop into aspirational, respectful individuals who will be prepared to live full active lives in their communities, as adults.

-At Sneyd Academy, we strive to create a learning environment which promotes respect, diversity and self-awareness and equips all of our pupils with the knowledge, skills, attitudes and values they will need to succeed in their future lives.
-The curriculum provides a wide range of artistic, sporting and cultural opportunities that encourage pupils to work together and use imagination in their learning.
-Activities are planned that require pupils to reflect and empathise with others as well as giving them the confidence to provide their opinions and develop their own view points.
+At Sneyd Academy, we strive to create an environment which promotes respect, diversity and self-awareness and equips all of our pupils with the knowledge, skills, attitudes and values they will need to succeed in their future lives.
+We ensure the curriculum provides a wide range of artistic, sporting and cultural opportunities that encourage pupils to work together and use imagination in their learning.
+We aspire to provide activities that require pupils to reflect and empathise with others as well as giving them the confidence to provide their opinions and develop their own view points.
 Our school values of Respect, Resilience, Friendship, Positivity and Pride underpin everything we do.